 We believe that everyone has a right to enjoy their home and live safely and peacefully.
-We are committed to working with communities to tackle anti-social behaviour and neighbour nuisance.
+We are committed to working with communities to tackle anti-social behaviour, hate crime and neighbour nuisance.

 - loud noise from neighbours

 - harassment such as verbal abuse or threats